ministryofjustice/itpolicycontent/content/confluence/enterprise/incident-management-plan-and-process-guide.md

 **Note** – All incidents involving personal data must also be reported to the MoJ Data Access and Compliance Unit (DACU).

-The MoJ IT Security Policy \[Ref, 1\] defines the requirements for capturing and recording security events and monitoring them for suspected malicious activity or breaches of security.
+The [MoJ IT Security Policy][sp] defines the requirements for capturing and recording security events and monitoring them for suspected malicious activity or breaches of security.

 The MoJ Operational Security Team (OST) is responsible for maintaining a centralised database and view of all IT security incidents across all MoJ IT systems.
 This database contains information on: